MuhtasimTanmoy/notebook/concepts/video streaming.md

     - iframe the image
     - pframe the block move instruction
     - bframe prediction
-- Bitrate is the amount of bits per second
+- Bitrate is the number of bits per second
-    - bitrate = file size / duration
+    - bitrate = file size/duration

 ### FFMPEG